Pat Nixon: Death and funeral

-Pat Nixon died at her Park Ridge, New Jersey, home at 5:45 a.m. on June 22, 1993.
+Pat Nixon died of lung cancer at her Park Ridge, New Jersey home at 5:45 a.m. on June 22, 1993.
 She was 81 years old.
 Her daughters and husband were by her side.

 The funeral service for Pat Nixon took place on the grounds of the Richard Nixon Library in Yorba Linda on June 26, 1993.
 Speakers at the ceremony, including California Governor Pete Wilson, Kansas senator Bob Dole, and the Reverend Dr. Billy Graham, eulogized the former First Lady.
 In addition to her husband and immediate family, former presidents Ronald Reagan and Gerald Ford and their wives, Nancy and Betty, were also in attendance, as was former Senator George McGovern, who had lost the Presidential election to Richard Nixon in 1972.
 President Bill Clinton and First Lady Hillary Clinton did not attend the funeral and former presidents Jimmy Carter and George H. W. Bush and their wives Rosalynn and Barbara also did not attend.
 Lady Bird Johnson was unable to attend because she was in the hospital recovering from a stroke, and Jacqueline Kennedy Onassis did not attend either.
 President Nixon sobbed openly, profusely, and at times uncontrollably during the ceremony.
 It was a rare display of emotion from the former president, and Helen McCain Smith and Ed Nixon both said they had never seen him more distraught.

 Nixon's tombstone gives her name as "Patricia Ryan Nixon", the name by which she was popularly known.
 Her husband survived her by ten months, dying on April 22, 1994.
 He was also 81.
-Her epitaph reads:

-Even when people can't speak your language, they can tell if you have love in your heart.
+Her epitaph reads: "Even when people can't speak your language, they can tell if you have love in your heart."